alexanderGerbik/dite/README.md

 ### Cached values

-`cached_value` decorator can be used to cache the built value for the lifetime of the injector, rathen than within attribute access:
+`cached_value` decorator can be used to cache the built value for the lifetime of the injector, rather than within attribute access:

 ```python
 from dite import Injector, cached_value